Jharilela/n8n_discord_trigger_bot/README.md

 - [Register for n8n](https://n8n.partnerlinks.io/emp0)
 - [Bot Official Website](https://n8n-discord-trigger-bot.emp0.com)
 - [Developed and mainted by: Emp0 Team](https://emp0.com)

----

-A public, read-only Discord bot that lets you forward messages, reactions, and thread events from your Discord server to your own n8n, Zapier, Make.com, or custom webhook for powerful automations.

----

 ## 1. Add the Bot to Your Server